 That said, the judge left open the question of whether the company's actions constituted retaliation under the New York Labor Law.
 The court declined to exercise jurisdiction over that claim, allowing the plaintiff to refile her case in state court.
 The judge noted, however, that the NYLL “is more broadly worded than the FLSA” and may cover the plaintiff's situation.

 Call a New York Employment Lawyer Today

 You should never be afraid to assert your legal rights in the workplace.
-If you are aware of a violation but afraid to speak up for fear of retaliation, you should contact a qualified New York employment law attorney right away.
-Call the Law Offices of White, Nisar & Hilferty, LLP, at 646.760.6493 if you need immediate assistance.
+If you are aware of a violation but afraid to speak up for fear of retaliation, you should contact a qualified New York employment attorney right away.
+Call the Law Offices of Nisar Law Group, P.C., at 646.760.6493 if you need immediate assistance.